Interface conditions for electromagnetic fields: For magnetic field strength

+where the subscript t represents the tangential component of H and n represents its normal component.

 Discussion according to the media beside the interface

 If medium 1 & 2 are perfect dielectrics

 There are no charges nor surface currents at the interface, and so the tangential component of H and the normal component of D are both continuous.

 If medium 1 is a perfect dielectric and medium 2 is a perfect metal

 There are charges and surface currents at the interface, and so the tangential component of H and the normal component of D are not continuous.

 Boundary conditions

 The boundary conditions must not be confused with the interface conditions.
 For numerical calculations, the space where the calculation of the electromagnetic field is achieved must be restricted to some boundaries.
 This is done by assuming conditions at the boundaries which are physically correct and numerically solvable in finite time.
 In some cases, the boundary conditions resume to a simple interface condition.
 The most usual and simple example is a fully reflecting (electric wall) boundary - the outer medium is considered as a perfect conductor.
 In some cases, it is more complicated: for example, the reflection-less (i.e. open) boundaries are simulated as perfectly matched layer or magnetic wall that do not resume to a single interface.